SmithWillSuffice/ohanga-pai/content/questions/21_powerplays.md

 MMT were going to all be better off regardless.
 I mean, for heavens sake, give the fascism a rest will you right-wingers!
 Give the violent militancy pretensions a rest tankies!
 Some culture war issues are just fake issues, pretensions of knaves and fools.

+## Punking the Plutocrats

+There is a common thread to all the above Hard Problems, which is overcoming the power of the present day powers.
+The oligarchs and plutocrats.

+General popular public opinion is in our favour here, and that's the leverage, this and of course the knowledge of MMT.
+But there is a third more invisible lever we probably have to pull, which is spirituality, or in the common parlance: morality and ethics, or in even less pretentious parlance --- basic human dignity and decency.
+But all these are the same in my eyes.
+(There is a time and a place for being pedantic, but this ain't it.)

 ```
 TODO: This is an article stub.
 Activist activities have